OEWG Chair releases Zero Draft and Rev 1 of the Final Report, setting stage for final talks

 International law

 States reaffirmed that the core principles of international law, including sovereignty, sovereign equality, and the peaceful settlement of disputes, as outlined in Articles 2(3), 2(4), and 33(1) of the UN Charter, apply to cyberspace.
-States reaffirmed that ICT operations may amount to a use of force under Article 2(4) of the UN Charter if their scale and effects are comparable to non-ICT operations rising to the level of a use of force.
+In the Zero Draft, States reaffirmed that ICT operations may amount to a use of force under Article 2(4) of the UN Charter if their scale and effects are comparable to non-ICT operations rising to the level of a use of force.
 Even when not rising to that level, ICT activities could still be contrary to other principles of international law, such as state sovereignty and non-intervention.
 States emphasised that no state should interfere—directly or indirectly—in another state’s internal affairs through the use of ICTs.

 States also made additional concrete, action-oriented proposals on international law: